ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 <a name="installation"/>
 ## 3. Installation

-First, checkout the Snowplow repository and navigate to the EmrEtlRunner root:
+To build EmrEtlRunner yourself, checkout the Snowplow repository and navigate to the EmrEtlRunner root:

     $ git clone git://github.com/snowplow/snowplow.git
     $ cd snowplow/3-enrich/emr-etl-runner

-Next you are ready to install the application on your system:
+Next you are ready to build the application on your system:

-    $ bundle install --deployment
+    $ ./build.sh

 Check it worked okay:

-    $ bundle exec bin/snowplow-emr-etl-runner --version
+    $ ./deploy/snowplow-emr-etl-runner --version
-    snowplow-emr-etl-runner 0.0.9
+    snowplow-emr-etl-runner 0.17.0

 If you have any problems installing, please double-check that you have successfully completed our [Ruby and RVM setup guide](Ruby-and-RVM-setup).